CU-DBMI/set-website/_posts/2023-09-05-Python-Packaging-as-Publishing.md

 - [`pyupio/safety``](https://github.com/pyupio/safety): checks Python dependencies
 - [`gitleaks`](https://github.com/gitleaks/gitleaks): checks for sensitive passwords, keys, or tokens

-{% include figure.html image="images/gh-actions-checkmark.png" caption="Image showing a package being inspected by a magnifying glass."  %}
+{% include figure.html image="images/gh-actions-checkmark.png" caption="The green checkmark from successful GitHub Actions runs can offer a sense of reassurance to your audience."  %}

 Combining GitHub actions with security linters and tests from your software validation suite can add an observable ✅ for your project.
 This provides the audience with a sense that you're transparently testing and sharing results of those tests.